Ishtiyaque-Alam/ishtiyaqueAlam/README.md

 - **Multi-language Support**: Python, JavaScript, Java parsing with Tree-sitter
 - **Comprehensive Issue Detection**: Security, complexity, documentation, and duplication analysis
 - **Vector Database Storage**: ChromaDB for semantic search of code and issues
-- **Dependency Graph Analysis**: NetworkX-based dependency visualization
+- **Dependency Graph Analysis**: NetworkX-based dependency visualization With Issues
-- **Interactive Visualizations**: HTML-based interactive graphs and reports
+- **Interactive Visualizations**: HTML-based interactive graphs and reports(DashBoard)
 - **Semantic Search**: Natural language queries with context-aware responses
+- **GitHub Analyser**: Analyze a Repository Directly from Web, by pasting the {Owner_name}/repository
+- **QA Bot**:Ask Questions about the codeBase with smart context switch to prevent unnecessary Retrievals
+- **Debugger Agent**- an AI agent based on Planner Design for comprehensive bebugging and modification in the codeBase-Use the  keyword 'think' in the Chat
+- **Interactive LightWeight UI**- Built using Jinja2 and XHTML and fastAPI to interact with the Bot in Web
+- **Comprehensive Report of Issues**- Prepares a markdown Report with the Issues, explanation and Fix
+- **CLI design**- Interactive CLI design build using typher and Click

 ## Installation